spacechem-community-developers/SpaceChem-Community-Edition/README.md

 Selecting a puzzle is necessary because SCT doesn't export the definition of the puzzle you're solving, but a puzzle definition is needed for importing.

 Importing a solution into a puzzle it wasn't created in may work if the puzzle available tools are fully compatible, but will usually fail.

-**NOTE**: Import functionality isn't tested "in the wild" yet, and in the worst case, it may create broken solutions or even corrupt your save file.
-The risk is bigger if you import a solution for the "wrong" definition.
-Please back up your save file before importing to make sure you don't permanently lose data!

 ### Keyboard accessibility
 * PgUp/PgDn moves to previous/next page in ResNet lists